 1. “Myrtle Beach Days” by Fantastic Shakers

-“Carolina Mess” by Ten Toes Up – Soulful tune about a summer fling gone wrong by a local Blues Rock act Ten Toes Up.
+- “Carolina Mess” by Ten Toes Up:Listen to this soulful tune about a summer fling gone wrong by local Blues Rock act Ten Toes Up.

 - “The Great North Myrtle Beach Pancake Massacre” by Kevin Kinney:Listen to this instrumental blues track with awesome guitar riffs and an even better title.

 - “Myrtle Beach Y’all” by Dopplegangsta: Play this amped-up party track by a duo of hip-hoppers out of Knoxville, Tennessee.